fwasim/fake_news_classification_BERT/README.md

 I have used a pretrained model, `distilbert-base-uncased`, which is the distilBERT version of `bert-base-uncased` which in turn is the BERT model with all its weights, obtained from pretraining the model on a general English corpus (e.g. Wikipedia).

 ## Hyperparameters
-**Input sequence length:** The lenght of the input text sequence was truncated to the maximum length supported by the model, i.e., 512
+**Input sequence length:** The lenght of the input text sequence was truncated to the maximum length supported by the model, i.e., 512\n
-**Padding:** Padding was used after tokenization to ensure all input sequence were of the same length **Attention mask:** Mask was used to mask the padded parts
+**Padding:** Padding was used after tokenization to ensure all input sequence were of the same length\n **Attention mask:** Mask was used to mask the padded parts

 ## Output layer